-Article 2.27.
-GLOBAL SAFEGUARD MEASURES
+ARTICLE 2.27: GLOBAL SAFEGUARD MEASURES

 Each Party retains its rights and obligations under Article XIX of GATT 1994 and the Safeguards Agreement.
-This Agreement does not confer any additional rights or impose any additional obligations on the Parties with regard to measures taken pursuant to Article XIX of GATT 1994 and the Safeguards Agreement, except that a Party taking a safeguard measure under Article XIX of GATT 1994 and the Safeguards Agreement may, to the extent consistent with the obligations under the WTO Agreement, exclude imports of an originating good of the other Party if such imports are not a substantial cause of serious injury or threat thereof.
+This Agreement does not confer any additional rights or impose any additional obligations on the Parties with regard to measures taken pursuant to Article XIX of GATT 1994 and the Safeguards Agreement, except that a Party taking a safeguard measure under Article XIX of GATT 1994 and the Safeguards Agreement, except that a Party taking a safeguard measure under Article XIX of GATT 1994 and the Safeguards Agreement, exclude imports of the extent consistent with the obligations under the WTO Agreement, exclude imports of an originating good of the other Party if such imports are not a substantial cause of serious injury or threat thereof.

-Section C. Technical Regulations and SPS Measures
+Section C: Technical Regulations and SPS Measures

-Article 2.28.
-TECHNICAL REGULATIONS AND SPS MEASURES
+ARTICLE 2.28: TECHNICAL REGULATIONS AND SPS MEASURES